Storm Colloms

 to understand the origins of stellar mass black holes and how their progenitors evolved.

-and outreach efforts where I can, and am always on the lookout for people who I can help make academia a better place with.
+I am passionate about science communication, outreach, and working towards making science more equitable.
+I am always on the lookout for people who I can help make academia a better place with.

 Research